jeroennoten/Laravel-AdminLTE/docs/sections/overview/usage.md

 `title` | **main** | To fill the content of the `<title>` tag, to define the title of the document that is shown in the browser page's tab
-`content_header` | **main** | To fill the header element of the page (will be placed above the main content) `content` | **main** | To fill all of the main content of the page `content_top_area` | misc | To fill the `div.app-content-top-area` element of **AdminLTE v4** (placed between the content header and the main content).
+`content_header` | **main** | To fill the header element of the page (will be placed above the main content) `content` | **main** | To fill all of the main content of the page `content_top_area` | misc | To fill the `div.app-content-top-area` element of **AdminLTE v4** (the first band of the content area, placed above the content header, matching the reference layout).
 Useful for a filter bar or a set of statistic widgets that should span the full content width
 `content_bottom_area` | misc | To fill the `div.app-content-bottom-area` element of **AdminLTE v4** (placed below the main content and above the footer)
 `footer` | **main** | To fill the content of the footer section `right_sidebar` | **main** | To fill the content of the right sidebar.
 On **AdminLTE v4** the right sidebar is a [Bootstrap offcanvas](https://getbootstrap.com/docs/5.3/components/offcanvas/) panel (the v3 _control sidebar_ does not exist anymore)